Dr. Aimee PaikAdvisor

 In this chapter we explore all the possible treatment options, from natural and lifestyle changes, to medical and surgical interventions.

-For most men, ED can be effectively treated, especially if there is a reversible underlying cause.
+For most men, ED can be effectively treated, and men can get good, hard erections again.
+Sometimes there is a reversible underlying cause that can be treated and the ED cured.

 Read on to find out about all the treatment options.